kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

 2. The origin shard configures its informers to ignore objects related to this LC.

-3. The origin shard updates the status of their copy of the `LogicalClusterMigration` object with the relevant vw information.
+3. The origin shard updates the status of the `LogicalClusterMigration` object with the relevant vw information.

 4. The destination shard configures its informers to ignore objects related to the migrating LC to prevent e.g. the regular resync from discovering objects in etcd and starting reconciles on the incomplete logical cluster.

 5. The destination shard reads the objects through the migrating virtual workspace (retrieved from the `LogicalClusterMigration` object from the origin) and writes them directly to the etcd.

-   After the data is copied and verified this is reflected on the destination copy of the `LogicalClusterMigration` object.
+   After the data is copied and verified this is reflected in the status `LogicalClusterMigration` object.

 6. The origin shard deletes logical cluster object and its objects from the etcd.